joshgarnett/agent-client-protocol-go/README.md

 ## Examples

 See the `examples/` directory for complete working examples:
-- `examples/agent/`: Example agent implementation with session management, tool calls, and permission handling
+- `examples/agent/`: Agent implementation with session management and file operations
-- `examples/client/`: Example client implementation with subprocess management and interactive communication
+- `examples/client/`: Client implementation with subprocess management and interactive interface

 ### Running the Examples